-The recent decision of the United States Court of Appeals for the District of Columbia Circuit in NetCoalition v.
+The decision of the United States Court of Appeals for the District of Columbia Circuit in NetCoalition v.
 SEC, 615 F.3d 525 (D.C.
 Cir.
-2010), upheld the Commission's reliance upon competitive markets to set reasonable and equitably allocated fees for market data.
-"In fact, the legislative history indicates that the Congress intended that the market system 'evolve through the interplay of competitive forces as unnecessary regulatory restrictions are removed' and that the SEC wield its regulatory power 'in those situations where competition may not be sufficient,' such as in the creation of a 'consolidated transactional reporting system.'
-NetCoalition, at 535 (quoting H.R.
+2010) ("NetCoalition I"), upheld the Commission's reliance upon competitive markets to set reasonable and equitably allocated fees for market data.
+"In fact, the legislative history indicates that the Congress intended that the market system 'evolve through the interplay of competitive forces as unnecessary regulatory restrictions are removed' and that the SEC wield its regulatory power 'in those situations where competition may not be sufficient,' such as in the creation of a 'consolidated transactional reporting system.'"
+NetCoalition I, at 535 (quoting H.R.
 Rep. No. 94-229, at 92 (1975), as reprinted in 1975 U.S.C.C.A.N.
 321, 323).
-The court agreed with the Commission's conclusion that "Congress intended that 'competitive forces should dictate the services and practices that constitute the U.S. national market system for trading equity securities.' "
+The court agreed with the Commission's conclusion that "Congress intended that

-&lt;sup>5 Securities Exchange Act Release No. 51808 (June 9, 2005), 70 FR 37496 (June 29, 2005).
+6 Securities Exchange Act Release No. 51808 (June 9, 2005), 70 FR 37496 (June 29, 2005).